-There has been a Saxon church in Langley Burrell from the 9th century - the lower two feet of the wall at the corner of the present south wall of the nave and the porch is Saxon work.
+There has been a Saxon church in Langley Burrell from the 9th century - the lower two feet of the wall at the corner of the present south wall of the nave and the porch is believed to be Saxon work.
 The nave was rebuilt in c.1185 when an aisle was added and the porch also dates from this time.
 In the porch are the remains of a holy water stoup and there is also a door into the adjoining tower.
 The chancel is c.1225-50 but the chancel arch dates from 1290 when the sedilia (priest's seats) and small chancel windows were added.

 In the 1260s the nave and aisle were altered and extended while c.1440 both were re-roofed with a wagon roof set on carved corbels.
 There are traces of medieval wall paintings below these corbels in the nave.
 The tower is early 14th century and contains four bells dated 1607, 1618 with two of 1628.
 On the tower wall are wooden panels displaying the Ten Commandments, the Lord's Prayer and the Creed.
 In c.1460 Perpendicular windows were added to the church, a rood erected and the porch provided with roof vaulting with a central boss of the Risen Christ.
 The south chapel was built in c.1480 along with the arches into the tower and chancel.
 The chapel contains many Ashe family memorials and the table is probably a 17th century communion table.